mekobgs/mekobgs/README.md

 - 🌱 I’m currently learning **Javascript frameworks**

-- 👯 I’m looking to collaborate on **any javascript project**
+- 👯 I’m looking to collaborate on **any .NET or javascript (node) project**

-- 🤝 I’m looking for help with **any pro-bono project (if you need tech in your life for any good reason and you don't know how to pay it, call me)**
+- 🤝 I’m looking to help with **any pro-bono project (if you need tech in your life for any good reason and you don't know how to pay for it, call me)**

 - 💬 Ask me about **c#, asp.net, blazor**